CMPS-1600-amaus/Website-Project/README.md

 # Website-Project
-Welcome to Project 2 1600 students.
+Welcome to Project 2!
 Now this project will be nothing like you have seen before.
 We will be working with a few important technologies that are seen in most corporate tech stacks:
 - Typescript
 - Firebase Authentication
 - Next.js Dev environment